 It’s almost magical how fast and easy it is to reconcile.
 When it works it is seamless—dare we say, glorious?—and it makes everything better.

-But for the other 15 percent of you, it is a frustrating mess.
+But for the other 15 percent of you, using Direct Import can be a frustrating mess.
 Our killer feature is killing you.
 It doesn’t matter if 93% of Chase accounts or 94% of Bank of America accounts (good numbers, right?) are connected successfully if that means a bunch of them are not.
 That’s a bunch too many.

-We want to share a whole lot about the who/what/when/where/why of our next steps:
+We want to share a whole lot about the who/what/when/where/why of how Direct Import works:

 Banks do not want us—or anyone—to connect.
 They make it difficult at every turn.